evandisoft/RedOnion/RedOnion.Script/README.md

     var _total = 0

     // some method
-    function action
+    this.action = function
         counter++   // this.counter++
         _total++    // that private _total
-    this.action = action

     // read-only access to total
-    function getTotal
+    this.getTotal = function
         return _total
-    this.getTotal = getTotal

 var obj = new MyClass
 obj.counter = 10